SaltyBrownie/3DHumanModeling/README.md

 # 3DHumanModeling
-Private 3D modeling portfolio project which results in the creation of a customised personal human 3D figuring.
+Private 3D modeling portfolio project which results in the creation of a customised personal human 3D figurine.
 The figure can be painted for more definition

 <p align="center">
   <img src="https://user-images.githubusercontent.com/101813855/197229731-27608e89-d322-4502-9f38-7303b406dc42.png">